-The means and nature of production are dependent on 'local surroundings’ using methods more often concerned with photographic documentary inscription and objective non-intervention.
-The techniques of photographic image construction: copy, scale, crop, focus and angle of view are reapplied to the encountering of the digital or physical site and the re-rendering of the object.
-This point of site/object intersection is the centre of my enquiry, as the copy becomes both evolutionary and dynamic, articulating new apparatus and methods for disseminating sculpture.
+The means and the nature of this sculptural production is dependent on its specific site or 'local surroundings’ using methods more often concerned with photographic documentary inscription and objective non-intervention.
+The techniques of photographic image construction: copy, scale, crop, focus and angle of view or framing are reapplied to the encountering of the digital or physical site and the re-rendering of the object.
+This point of site/object intersection is the centre of her enquiry, as the copy becomes both evolutionary and dynamic, articulating new apparatus and methods for disseminating sculpture.

 Grants and awards

 (Figures indicate amount awarded to UAL)

 - Arts and Humanities Research Council, Imagining Futures through Un/Archived Pasts, £38,775.19, (2018-2022)

 - EU Commission, Digital Markers: Making contingent markers with localized wireless networks, £22,300.14, (2019-2020)

 - British Council Brazil, Digital Technologies, £10,000.00, (2017-2018)

 - Academic Development and Services, Digital Materialities in the Archive., £2,500.00, (2016-2017)

 Conference, Symposium or Workshop item